-Gro oup
+Group

-2016 2015
+2017 2016

 RMB'000 RMB'000

-10.500 -

-Structured deposits with bank
+Structured deposits with bank 10,500

-During the year, the Group entered into a contract of structured deposits with bank.
+In 2016, the Group entered into a contract of structured deposits with bank.
 Structured deposits amounting to RMB10,500,000 were principal guaranteed, with no maturity period and with a return up to a maximum of 3.3% per annum.

 The structured deposits were fully redeemed subsequent to the reporting period.
-Management was of the view that the carrying amounts of the structured deposits approximate fair value due to the short maturity period of the deposits.
-The entire contract was designated as financial asset at FVTPL on initial recognition.